PavlySz/Binary-Classifier/README.md

 # Binary Classifier
-Job Recommendation System - WideBot Task
+Binary Classifier - WideBot Task

 Given a string of semi-colon separated variables, the system would output either 'yes' or 'no'